LibreOffice/core/desktop/test/deployment/dependencies/readme.txt

 value attribute; neither is allowed by the spec, but the current implementation treats both as pre OOo 2.1 versions (and the extensions should thus install in OOo 2.1 or later).

+maxversion30.oxt contains a maximal version dependency on OOo 3.0 (and should thus only install in OOo 3.0 or earlier, back to OOo 2.3, thanks to the additionally specified OpenOffice.org-minimal-version attribute). maxversion10000.oxt contains a maximal version dependency on the hypothetical OOo version 10000 (and should thus install in any OOo version 3.1 or later;
+OpenOffice.org-maximal-version was introduced in OOo 3.1, and no OpenOffice.org-
+minimal-version attribute is specified).  bad-minmaxversion.oxt contains a minimal version dependency on OOo 3.2 and a maximal version dependency on OOo 3.1 (and should thus not install in any OOo version).

 minattr22.oxt contains a (hypothetical, most probably never satisfied) UNSATISFIED dependency with an OpenOffice.org-minimal-version attribute of